-Researchers: John Accetta, Beth Anderson, Anna Antonova, Kristen Bayrakdarian, Andrei Baiu, Miranda Cooper, Manuela DeOliveira, Sarah Dohan, Amy Duggan, Rachel Earnhardt, Leah Feldman, Virginia Gresham, Megan Holmes, Jaehyun (Jane) Jeong, Gabrielle Joffe, Nicola Klee, Adam Lerner, Rachel Lewis, Eleanore MacLean, Alexandra McInturf, Beryl Manning-Geist, Svati Narula, Taylor Nutting, Ben Seretan, Victoria Sheng, Lani Willmar, and Charley Wyser.
+Researchers: John Accetta, Beth Anderson, Anna Antonova, Kristen Bayrakdarian, Andrei Baiu, Miranda Cooper, Manuela DeOliveira, Sarah Dohan, Amy Duggan, Rachel Earnhardt, Leah Feldman, Virginia Gresham, Megan Holmes, Jaehyun (Jane) Jeong, Gabrielle Joffe, Nicola Klee, Adam Lerner, Rachel Lewis, Eleanore MacLean, Emma McCauley, Alexandra McInturf, Beryl Manning-Geist, Svati Narula, Taylor Nutting, Ariel Petchel, Ben Seretan, Victoria Sheng, Lani Willmar, and Charley Wyser.

 Web Development: Michael Burdick, Ryan Dillon, Aislinn Doyle, Virginia Gresham, Megan Holmes, Gabrielle Joffe, Eleanore MacLean, and Taylor Nutting.

-Please contact us if you have any interest in contributing a biography, being a peer-reviewer, or have any feedback at all.
+Please contact us if you have interest in contributing a biography, being a peer-reviewer, or have general feedback.

 Searchable Sea Literature